securitybunker/databunker/README.md

 ## Right of access

-Databunker extracts **customer email**, **customer phone** values out of the customers' personal records granting **passwordless** access for the customer into their Databunker personal account.
-This is done by generating a random access key that Databunker sends to your customer by email or by SMS.
-Your customer can signin into Databunker, view information saved by Databunker and make changes with compliance with a company' policy.
+Databunker extracts **customer email**, **customer phone** values out of the customers' personal records.
+It gives your customer **passwordless** access to his data stored under his account.
+This is done by generating a random access key send by email or by SMS.
+Your customer can sign in into Databunker, view information stored by Databunker, and make changes in compliance with a company's policy.

 <p float="middle">
   <img align="top" style="vertical-align: top;" src="images/ui-login-form.png" alt="login form" />